tardate/LittleArduinoProjects/playground/ATtiny/SoftwarePWM/README.md

 So depending on the requirements, at this point we might start to consider alternatives:

-* is the frequency critical? can I use a standard frequency supported by jardware PWM instead?
+* is the frequency critical? can I use a standard frequency supported by hardware PWM instead?
 * bump up the clock frequency to 16 or 20 MHz?
 But this requires an external crystal oscillator, so we lose 2 precious pins
 * switch to another microprocessor that can provide more timers, PWM channels and higher clock speeds - ATmega328P, ARM Cortex etc
 * or switch to external oscillators/PWM generators